kshedden/case_studies/methods/distributions.md

 If we are working with exceedances, we need to take account of the observations that were excluded since they fell below the threshold $T$.
 Let $q$ denote the proportion of the full dataset that exceeds $T$.
-Then the m-obseration return level is the $1 - 1/(q\cdot m)$ quantile calculated using the distribution of exceedances.
+Then the m-observation return level is the $1 - 1/(q\cdot m)$ quantile calculated using the distribution of exceedances.